Our head office

 Our rating

-Steigenberger Cecil Hotel Grand Islamabad Hotel
+Steigenberger Cecil Hotel Steigenberger Cecil Hotel

 Nestled in the heart of Alexandria's bustling business district, the Steigenberger Cecil Hotel offers breathtaking views of the bay and yacht club.
 The hotel's elegant ambiance is inspired by early modernist architecture and design, creating a truly sophisticated atmosphere.
 Guests can enjoy complimentary Wi-Fi in all public spaces.